Skip to content

 The trouble with puns is that you can’t conjure them up on demand.
 However often I can make them in real life, I have trouble coming up with when specifically requested, which has made writing this article somewhat frustrating.

-My Dad loved puns too, and would occasionally come up with a corker, but only after considerable deliberation, and usually several minutes after the conversation had passed point at which the pun was apposite.
+My Dad loved puns too, and would occasionally come up with a corker, but only after considerable deliberation, and usually several minutes after the conversation had passed the point at which the pun was apposite.
 But that was half the fun of Dad’s puns.
 I wish he was still around to make them, however late they arrived, and however loudly you could hear the cogs ticking while he generated them.

 A pun I can remember making, which nearly caused a coffee-accident, was in a Pret a Manger shop in London.
 I spotted a poster with this image on…